-Many people start their work from home journey by going online to search home business or legitimate telecommuting job options.
+Many people start their work from home journey by going online to search home businesses or telecommuting job options.
 What many don't realize is that the first place to check for a work-at-home position is their current job.
-Many employers are willing to let quality employees work part- or full-time from home.
-But before you walk into your boss' office to ask to work from home, there are a few things you should do first.
+Many employers are willing to let quality employees work part-time or full-time from home.
+However, before you ask your boss to work from home, there are a few factors you should consider.

 Working at home is a lot different than working in an office.
 Before committing to a telecommuting situation, make sure you're going to be able to follow through.
 Here are a few questions to ask yourself.

 Do You Have the Self-discipline and Organizational Skills?

 Many challenges exist with working from home including distractions from family, household chores, and lack of influence from work such as your boss or fellow employees motivating you.

 You'll need to make time for work and setting a schedule if you plan to be successful working from home.
 That means pulling out your calendar or planner and scheduling work time.
 In other words, you'll need organizational skills and the discipline to stay focused amid distractions.
 Effective time management skills are needed for stay-at-home workers that include setting goals, planning the daily workload, and not wasting time.
 You must be certain that you can overcome any obstacles, distractions, and stay focused on your work before committing to working from home.

 Do You Have Enough Space and the Equipment to Work from Home?

 Your employer may not be able to give you all the supplies you need.
 Further, you need to have a quiet home office space from which to work.
 Will you need a desktop computer or a laptop?
 If you need a laptop computer, will you use yours?
 Or does the office supply them?
 Does your office currently have laptops?

 If your employer needs to purchase a new laptop for you to allow you to work from home, which can easily cost over $1,000, you'll need to make the argument that the purchase is worth it for the company.